microsoft/FeatureManagement-Dotnet/README.md

 IAlgorithm forecastAlgorithm = await algorithmServiceProvider.GetServiceAsync(cancellationToken);
 ```

 The `IVaraintServiceProvider<IAlgorithm>` will retrieve a specific implementation of `IAlgorithm` from the dependency injection container.
-It can be registered by calling `WithvariantService<TService>` on the `IFeatureManagementBuilder`.
+It can be registered by calling `WithVariantService<TService>` on the `IFeatureManagementBuilder`.

 ``` C#
 services.AddFeatureManagement()